Hands on: Microsoft Surface Pro 6 review

 And, boy, does that make this tablet look sharp.
 Of course, Microsoft is also now offering all-black Surface Pen and Alcantara fabric Type Cover accessories to match, the latter of which is still sold separately ... to our frustration.

-This about wraps up the Surface Pro 6, which you can pre-order now for $899 (about £690, AU$1,245) to receive on October 16, the same day it hits shelves.
+This about wraps up the Surface Pro 6, which you can pre-order now for $899 (AU$1,349, about £690) to receive on October 16, the same day it hits shelves.
 Eagle-eyed fans will notice an uptick in that starting price to the tune of 100 bucks or quid: that's because the Intel Core m3 option is no more.

 Keep it locked here for more in-depth impressions of how this year's Surface Pro feels to use and analysis regarding its potential benefits and improvements.